jxm-analytics/metrolinx-asset-strategy-case/README.md

 ## Real-World Application

-This dashboard simulates a decision-support tool for capital planning teams at **Metrolinx**.
+This dashboard simulates a decision-support tool for capital planning teams.
 It helps answer questions such as:

 - Are we over-investing in low-return assets?
 - Which properties are most strategically scalable?